shockscript/spec/src/interfaces.md

 The `interface` block may only contain function definitions, including regular methods, getters and setters.

-## Documentation comment
+## ShockDoc comment

-An interface may be prefixed by a documentation comment.
+An interface may be prefixed by a ShockDoc comment.

 ```
 /** Comment */